DSD-DBS/capella-collab-manager/README.md

 - Single sign-on (SSO) via [OAuth2](https://oauth.net/2/)
 - No need to install or maintain local Capella clients - clients are made on demand in an underlaying [Kubernetes](https://kubernetes.io/) cluster
-- Access to projects and models is self-managed by project leads, model owners or delegates
+- Access to projects and models is self-managed by project admins, model owners or delegates
 - Within a project a user could have read or read & write access.
 Read-only users don't consume licenses in Team for Capella projects.